jpegleg/dwarven-toolbox/README.md

  simple code
- fast and energy efficient execution careful supply chain (audit in progress) enable CLI usage of modern and strong cryptographic primitives in GNU/Linux and Darwin (MacOS) enable shell scripts to leverage utilities for cryptographic actions without disk usage provide UNIX-based system security education through the README.md and included tools no main.rs (each tool has a .rs file)
+ fast and energy efficient execution careful supply chain (audit in progress) no main.rs (each tool has a .rs file)
 ```
 Contributing and more information can be found in CONTRIBUTING.md and CODE_OF_CONDUCT.md.